It’s no secret that retail is a crowded and competitive industry.

 💡 The Key Takeaway: Customer segmentation promotes customer retention, locates niche markets, boosts ROI, and leads to price optimization.
 This all stems from learning in-depth insights about your customers through market research.

 Through a shop-along market research study, retailers are able to understand a customer’s journey from the entrance to the exit of their store.

-During a shop-along, market researchers observe a customer’s behavior while they shop in terms of navigation, decision making, product selection, and overall experience.
+This type of retail market option involves a trained interviewer observing a customer’s behavior while they shop in terms of navigation, decision-making, product selection, and overall experience.

 In the moment research studies, such as a shop-along, allow researchers a unique opportunity to explore the psychological factors that impact a customer’s decision-making process.

 If a customer selects a specific product over another or skips over an aisle, the market researcher is able to ask why they did that.

 💡 The Key Takeaway: Oftentimes online surveys can't capture the detail of a shopper's experience because it isn't fresh in their minds.
 Here is the value of a shop along.
 Researchers can ask shoppers why they purchased a certain product or stopped at a store display and therefore gather extremely in-depth feedback.

 Recommended Reading: 5 Psychological Strategies to Influence Consumer Spending